APPLICATION

 Application of a preservative on a fresh product

 Fresh products have a limited shelf life.
 Keeping their native quality while extending the sell-by date is a challenge.
-Recent advances offer a sensible solution with regards to the consumer trend towards natural products.
+Recent advances offer a sensible solution to the consumer trend toward natural products.

 BASE